ilyakurdyukov/fpdoom/README.md

 * `--bright X` is the phone screen brightness (X = 0..100).
 * `--rotate S[,K]` is the screen/keypad rotation in 90 degress units (-1 or 3 = -90, 1 = +90, etc.)
-All feature phone LCDs I've seen are vertical, if you have a phone with a horizontal display - that means it's a vertical LCD placed horizontally, so you need to use different S and K values.
+All feature phone LCDs I've seen (except GC9308) are vertical, if you have a phone with a horizontal display - that means it's a vertical LCD placed horizontally, so you need to use different S and K values.
 * You can add extra options for Doom, for example `doom -timedemo demo1`.

 ### Possible problems

-1. Message `!!! unknown LCD`, and before that `LCD: id = 0x000000` - SPI mode is used to connect the LCD.
-I can't handle it yet.
-2. Message `!!! unknown LCD`, but some number shown in `LCD: id = 0x`.
+1. Message `!!! unknown LCD`.
 I can add support for this LCD if you send me a firmware dump from your phone.
-3. Message `!!! keymap not found`, means the firmware scan algorithm can't find the keymap, so you can't use the keypad, only watch replays.
+2. Message `!!! keymap not found`, means the firmware scan algorithm can't find the keymap, so you can't use the keypad, only watch replays.
 I can extract the keymap if you send me a firmware dump.
-4. Message `Error: W_InitFiles: no files found`, means that no `.wad` files were found.
+3. Message `Error: W_InitFiles: no files found`, means that no `.wad` files were found.
 On Linux files must be named in lower case.

 ### List of tested models